wayofdev/gh-actions-terragrunt/gh-action-terragrunt-apply/README.md

 This Terragrunt action based on [dflook/terraform-github-actions](https://github.com/dflook/terraform-github-actions).

 This action applies a Terraform plan for each module in the provided path.
-The default behaviour is to apply the plan that has been added to a PR using the wayofdev/gh-action-terragrunt-plan action.
+The default behaviour is to apply the plan that has been added to a PR using the Fenikks/terragrunt-plan-all action.

 If the plan is not found or has changed, then the apply action will fail.
 This is to ensure that the action only applies changes that have been reviewed by a human.

 You can instead set `auto_approve: true` which will generate a plan and apply it immediately, without looking for a plan attached to a PR.

+>**NOTE:**
+>There are two apply strategies.
+Read about them bellow in Inputs section.

-**NOTE:** This github action uses default terragrunt cache folder `.terragrunt-cache` to create plan and then to read it.
+This github action uses --terragrunt-download-dir option to redirect cache in `/tmp/tg_cache_dir`.
-Don't use terragrunt_download setting in your terragrunt code and also don't clear cache.
-Otherwise the action won't work.

 ## Inputs

-These input values must be the same as any wayofdev/gh-action-terragrunt-plan for the same configuration. (unless auto_approve: true)
+These input values must be the same as any Fenikks/terragrunt-plan-all for the same configuration, except strategy because it is actual only for apply command. (unless auto_approve: true)

 * `path`